clydemcqueen/tello_ros/README.md

 The drone just ignores them.
 * You can send arbitrary strings to the drone via the `tello_command` service.
 * Tello drones auto-land if no commands are received within 15 seconds.
-The driver sends an `rc 0 0 0 0` command after 10 seconds of silence to avoid this.
+The driver sends a `rc 0 0 0 0` command after 12 seconds of silence to avoid this.

 ### Services